When you want to have a healthy and happy day, it all starts with your morning routine!

 Set your daily intentions

-After you get up and grab your glass of water, take a few minutes to sit and think about your day.
-This is a perfect time to take a journal, or even the notes section on your phone, and jot a few things down.
+After you get up and grab your glass of water, take a few minutes to think about your day.
+This is a perfect time to jot a few things down.

 For me, I take this time to reflect on the previous night and my day ahead.
 I’ll first write down what time I wanted to go to bed versus what time I actually DID go to bed!
 I do this because it’s an easy way for me to see my habits.
 If I go through a day and I feel groggy and barely awake, I go back and see what I ate that day and when I went to bed.